sainikhil1483/Rubik-s-Cube/README.md

-# Rubik-s-Cube

-Rubik’s Cube Solver
+# 🧠 Rubik’s Cube Solver

-An interactive and extensible algorithmic solver for the standard 3x3 Rubik’s Cube—implemented with a web-based visual UI and scalable to other twisty puzzles.
+An interactive and extensible algorithmic solver for the standard **3x3 Rubik’s Cube**, implemented with a web-based visual UI and scalable to other twisty puzzles.

-🚀 Overview
+## 🚀 Overview

 This project models and solves the Rubik’s Cube using only valid cube moves, closely mirroring real-world solving techniques.
 Scramble any cube state, visualize the solution step-by-step, and learn from algorithmic strategies in real-time.

-✨ Features
+## ✨ Features

+- **🎲 Full Simulator**
-Full Simulator: Interactive 3D UI for scrambling, solving, and exploring the cube.
+  Interactive 3D UI for scrambling, solving, and exploring the cube.

+- **🧠 Algorithmic Solver**
-Algorithmic Solver: Finds solutions from any scrambled state using efficient, layered algorithms (twists, commutators, conjugates).
+  Finds solutions from any scrambled state using efficient, layered algorithms (twists, commutators, conjugates).

+- **👁️ Visualization**
-Visualization: Step-by-step playback of each move (with move names, highlighting, and undo/redo).
+  Step-by-step playback of each move (with move names, face highlighting, and undo/redo support).

+- **📈 Scalability**
-Scalability: Supports 2x2, 3x3, 4x4 cubes and other polyhedral puzzles (Dodecahedron, Tetrahedron, etc.).
+  Supports 2x2, 3x3, 4x4 cubes and other polyhedral puzzles (Dodecahedron, Tetrahedron, etc.).

+- **🧪 Custom Analysis**
-Custom Analysis: Advanced tools to manipulate states, including point-and-swap to study edge cases.
+  Advanced tools to manipulate cube states, including point-and-swap to study edge cases.

+- **⚡ Performance**
-Performance: Leverages browser web workers for fast solving and smooth UI responsiveness.
+  Leverages browser web workers for fast solving and smooth UI responsiveness.

-⚙️ Technical Approach
+## ⚙️ Technical Approach

+- **Data Structures**
-Data structures: Models each sticker, face, and cube slice as objects, with fast permutation-based state updates.
+  Each sticker, face, and slice of the cube is modeled as an object.
+Fast permutation-based updates ensure real-time responsiveness.

-Move Engine: Moves are abstractions of sticker permutations, applied efficiently via composable cycles.
+- **Move Engine**
+  Cube moves are applied as efficient composable permutations via cycle notation.

+- **Cluster-based Solving**
-Cluster-based Solving: Reduces solution space using groupings of swappable stickers and cached commutator patterns.
+  Solution space is reduced using swappable sticker groupings and cached commutator patterns.

+- **Efficient State Tracking**
-Efficient State Tracking: Maintains permutation maps and solver stacks for instant replay, undo/redo, and state validation.
+  Permutation maps and solver stacks allow for instant replay, undo/redo, and validation.

-🧩 How to Use
+## 🧩 How to Use

+1. **Open the Web UI**
+   Launch the application in your browser.

+2. **Choose Cube Type**
-Open the UI.
-Select your cube size and shape.
+   Select your cube size (2x2, 3x3, 4x4) or puzzle shape (tetrahedron, dodecahedron, etc.).

+3. **Scramble**
-Scramble the cube (randomly or manually).
+   Scramble the cube either randomly or manually.

+4. **Solve**
-Click "Solve" to generate a step-by-step solution—watch the cube animate each legal move back to solved!
+   Click **"Solve"** to watch the step-by-step animation solving the puzzle using legal moves.

-Use additional features for stats, alternative views, or explore generalized puzzles.
+5. **Explore**
+   Use additional tools for:
+   - Tracking move history
+   - Inspecting states
+   - Trying alternative solving strategies